PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/page/+page.md

 ::: tip The size of the root component

-The root component in your GUI (the `Rows` component in the example above) will always be as wide and high as the screen/the space on the screen your app can use.
+The root component in your GUI (the `Rows` component in the example above) will always be as wide and high as the screen itself.

 :::

 ::: tip Building the GUI

-The GUI is built with the GUI Components from the Bagawork frameworks.
+The GUI is built with the GUI Components from the Bagawork framework.
 In the sidebar on this page you have a list of them (*Views* and *Layouts*).

 :::